hgao12345/DLFea4AMPGen/README.md

 ```
 **Parameters:**

-- `<motif.fasta>`: Input FASTA file containing the aligned sequences or motifs to be used for tree construction.
+- `<motif.fasta>`: Input FASTA file containing sequences to be used for tree construction.
 - `<tree.newick>`: Output file name for the generated phylogenetic tree in Newick format.

 ---